Crime Short Story Competition

 Closing Date

-All entries should be uploaded below by midnight on the Saturday 31st December 2022.
-Please click here to see to rules and regulations.
+All entries should be uploaded below by midnight on Sunday 31st December 2023.
+Please click here to see to terms and conditions.